Ready to add some of the best non-Ivy League schools to your list? Read on to learn more about potential additions to your college list!

 The school is very selective, admitting only 4% of applicants in a recent admissions cycle.
 Despite the competition, MIT is a fabulous addition to your school list, particularly if you’re interested in technology or engineering.

 Stanford University has a longstanding reputation as one of the top non-Ivy universities, focused on liberal arts study and technology.
 The school’s commitment to academic excellence makes Stanford a world-renowned research university.

-Recent class profile data shows that Stanford’s acceptance rate is on par with Ivy League schools, accepting 5.2% of students.
+Recent class profile data shows that Stanford’s acceptance rate is lower than many Ivy League schools, accepting 3.7% of students.
 The school seeks students who take advantage of opportunities available to them, demonstrate academic aptitude, and show curiosity and a willingness to learn.

 If you feel you’d fit in with Stanford’s culture and long to feel the California sunshine on your face, this could be the school for you.

 The University of Chicago is a world-renowned institution with a freeing educational philosophy: instead of learning what to think, the university teaches you how to think.
 UChicago’s goal is to empower you to challenge conventional thinking in the pursuit of new ideas and solutions and enrich lives through “rigorous scholarship.”

 UChicago’s recent acceptance rate is 5.4%.
 Diversity is essential to the school: the admissions committee seeks to admit students with unique perspectives and backgrounds.
 Since the school emphasizes critical thinking and free thought, it’s best suited for out-of-the-box thinkers and dreamers.

 Johns Hopkins University in Baltimore, Maryland, was America’s first research university.
 The school’s mission is “to educate its students and cultivate their capacity for lifelong learning, to foster independent and original research, and to bring the benefits of discovery to the world.”